Adaptive Semi-Supervised Intent Inferral to Control a Powered Hand Orthosis for Stroke: Hardware

 \subsubsection{Fingertip Pressure}

 We measure the force between the device and the hand.
-This modality is provided by a force sensitive resistor (FSR) mounted inside the thumb fingertip component.
+This modality is provided by a force-sensitive resistor (FSR) mounted inside the thumb fingertip component.
 We use the time derivative of the pressure.